GEMS: User & roles management

 Chapter 3:From concept to Figma canvas

 During the design phase, my primary focus was on the "craft" of transforming imaginative solutions into user-friendly interfaces that not only appealed visually but also seamlessly supported users in accomplishing their tasks.
-I shouldered the responsibility of ensuring that the final design didn't merely check functional boxes but seamlessly melded with the product's established design identity and brand essence.
-This comprehensive approach formed the cornerstone of my mission to craft a visually cohesive and user-centric journey within GEMS.
+I ensured that the final design didn't merely check functional boxes but seamlessly melded with the product's established design identity and brand essence.

 Relying on the user flows as my guiding framework, I dived into designing the high-fidelity wireframes in Figma.
 Each wireframe felt like an idea coming to life, a significant step closer to our final product.